aws-samples/amazon-sagemaker-build-train-deploy/README.md

 This diagram shows what you will be building in this workshop:
 <img src="images/architecture.png" alt="Architecture" />

-## Modules

-This workshops consists of six modules:

-- **Module 0**: Access the AWS Console and clone the GitHub repository.
-- **Module 1**: Use a JupyterLab space in SageMaker Studio to perform experimentation and feature engineering, and build and train a logistic regression model using XGBoost.
-The model will predict whether the machinery is going to fail.
-- **Module 2**: Use Code Editor in SageMaker Studio to deploy the model to an inference endpoint.
-- **Module 3**: Still using Code Editor, build an end-to-end pipeline to download the data source, perform feature engineering, train a model, register it in the model registry, and deploy it into an inference endpoint.
-- **Module 4**: Build an HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
-- **Module 5**: Use a web client to invoke the HTTP API and perform inference.

-Please follow the order of modules because the modules depend on the results from the previous modules.

 ## Running this workshop

 ### AWS-run event using AWS Workshop Studio